Sold everywhere:

 The nature of the tenanted property will make a difference to its value, for example:

-• How co-operative the tenants are
+• How co-operative the tenants are (or the presence of problem tenants!)

 • Whether damage has been done to the house

-• How long is left on the lease
+• How long is left on the lease.

 Research the rights of everyone involved

-When you hire a conveyancer to help you with the selling process, you should discuss the rights of everyone involved.
-You do not want to break any laws, and it will also help you understand what you can/cannot do while selling a tenanted house.
+You do not want to break any laws.
+And it will also help to get a clear understanding of what you can/cannot do while selling a tenanted house.

 Offer your sitting tenants first refusal

-If your tenants can buy the house, this could also speed up the time it takes to complete the sale.
-After all, your potential buyers won’t need to be taken on several property viewings, and may be less picky around subjects such as the survey.
+After all, your potential buyers won’t need to be taken on several property viewings.
+And may be less picky around subjects such as the survey.

-Hold viewings in group batches when possible
+Hold viewings in group batches, when possible

-If your tenants cannot purchase the property themselves, and you, therefore, hold viewings on the open market, it is better to do it in group batches.
-Finding days and times that all your renters can be out of the house may be difficult, so you should make the most of any opportunity where you successfully arrange it.
+Finding days and times that all your renters can be out of the house may be difficult.
+So, you should make the most of any opportunity where you successfully arrange it.

 Finding a solution that is convenient for everyone involved is always desirable.
+Sometimes, virtual viewings are an option.

 Get all your paperwork sorted